catalinred/catalinred.github.com/_posts/2012-02-13-css3-ordered-list-styles.markdown

 date: 2012-02-13 06:00:59+00:00
 layout: post
 slug: css3-ordered-list-styles
-title: CSS3 ordered list styles
+title: CSS ordered list styles
-description: Learn how to style your ordered lists, using semantic markup and CSS3 fine tuning.
+description: Learn how to style HTML ordered lists, using semantic markup and CSS counters & pseudo-elements.
-wordpress_id: 3706
 categories:
 - CSS
-tags:
-- CSS
-- CSS3
 ---

 Styling ordered lists was always a tricky task and I'm not the only one who thinks that.
-To style numbers you need to remove default browser styles and add hooks to your lists elements in order to target them and style accordingly.
+To style numbers, you need to remove default browser styles and add hooks to your lists elements in order to target them and style accordingly.

-In this article you'll learn how to add some CSS3 fine tuning to your ordered lists, using a semantic approach.
+In this article you'll learn how to add some CSS3 fine-tuning to your ordered lists, using a semantic markup approach and CSS pseudo-elements.

 ![CSS3 ordered list styles](/dist/uploads/2012/02/css3-ordered-list-styles.png)